loganmc10/openshift-edge-installer/README.md

 # Overview
 The purpose of this project is to ease the setup of a hub (installer) cluster, as well as ease the process of installing a spoke (edge) cluster.

-After the installation of a spoke cluster is complete, there is nothing connecting the spoke cluster to the hub.
+After the installation of a spoke cluster is complete, the spoke does not depend on the hub cluster for anything.
 The hub is simply an installer.
 The namespace that was used to install the spoke cluster can be safely deleted from the hub cluster.

 ## Hub
 The Ansible playbook does not handle installing the hub cluster itself, there are already many options for this (IPI, UPI, Assisted Installer, Agent-based installer).
 On the hub cluster, the playbook installs the [Multicluster Engine Operator](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index) and [configures it](https://github.com/openshift/assisted-service/tree/master/docs/hive-integration) to handle agent-based installs.